 - Goal 3: To provide a consistent fellowship experience to a small cohort of fellows leveraging innovative technology to maximize learning

 - Goal 4: To develop outstanding clinicians and leaders in the field of orthopaedic manual physical therapy

 One of the ultimate goals of the program is to produce graduates that exhibit excellence in clinical care, education, and leadership.
 Below are the outcomes for our graduates to date:

-Compared with national averages using the WebOutcomes database, OMPT Fellowship graduates to date demonstrate 21% better clinical outcome scores across the board.
+Compared with national averages using the WebOutcomes and FOTO databases, OMPT Fellowship graduates to date demonstrate 21% better clinical outcome scores across the board.
 When broken down by bodily region, our graduates’ outcome scores are: